 -Best College Student Short

--VIP All Access festival privileges for Filmmaker and a Guest
+-VIP All Access festival privileges for Filmmaker and one Guest

--Complimentary Tickets for film production team at filmmaker’s screening*
+-Complimentary Tickets (Tickets limited to Six.
+Discounts for additional tickets may be requested) for film production team at filmmaker’s screening

--Special Filmmaker Events -i.e. Award Program- Mixer- and Breakfast may be planned
+-Special Filmmaker Events -i.e. Panels-Workshops, Award Program- Mixers, etc.

 -Discounted hotel accommodation rates

 Award eligibility is subject to any restrictions or conditions imposed by applicable laws and regulations (international, federal, state or otherwise), and the award recipient is responsible for all applicable taxes, tariffs, insurance and similar charges or costs (if any).

 *Awards and benefits listed above are subject to change at the discretion of DBFF.

 For International Filmmakers, awards and prizes will have free shipping, but the filmmaker is responsible for any duties, taxes, special fees, etc. Certain prizes may not be available internationally and may only be available in the USA.
 No alternate or additional compensation will be provided in this situation.